Palermo

 • Arenella: located 5 km from the center of Palermo, in the Maria Vergine area, it is one of the most popular urban beaches.
 The beach is characterized by golden sand and turquoise waters.
 Here you can also admire an old tonnara and visit 2 tourist marinas in the area, equipped with services, bars and restaurants.

 • Piletto: this beach is located on the coast of the Municipality of Lascari and is mainly frequented by the locals.
-It consists of fine gravel and deep blue waters and it's a perfect place for those seeking tranquility.
+It consists of fine gravel and deep blue waters, and it's a perfect place for those seeking tranquility.
 You can reach the beach on foot by following a pebbly path.

 • Cala Rossa: among the most suggestive of the Palermo coast, this cove is located in the municipality of Terrasini, not far from Palermo airport.
 Its peculiarity is the red rocks that emerge from the crystalline sea and create a unique spectacle in the world.
 The beach is accessible on foot, but you will find parking lots and various hotel facilities in the area.